ageyev/ageyev.github.io/docs/tools/enlarge_arabic.md

 - See your changes instantly with a live preview
-- Save different settings for different websites — what works for Wikipedia may not be ideal for Twitter
+- Save different settings for different websites — what works for Wikipedia may not be ideal for X (Twitter), Facebook, or your local news site.

 ## Works everywhere